Baumanar/log-monitor/README.md

 - The monitor continuously checks for file modification, it would be better that file modifications trigger events.
 This could be maybe done by some package like
 [fsnotify](https://github.com/fsnotify/fsnotify) or [tail](https://github.com/hpcloud/tail)
 - Improve the user interface.
 If I had more time, I think I would have implemented an interface available on a web browser for conviency
+- Add performance benchmarks and do some pprof